crossbeam-rs/crossbeam/README.md

 - **Memory management**.
 Because non-blocking data structures avoid global synchronization, it is not easy to tell when internal data can be safely freed.
-The `mem` module provides generic, easy to use, and high-performance APIs for managing memory in these cases.
+The `epoch` module provides generic, easy to use, and high-performance APIs for managing memory in these cases.

 - **Synchronization**.
 The standard library provides a few synchronization